jagerber48/sciform/docs/source/usage.rst

 Formatter
 ---------

-The :class:`Formatter` object is initialized with user-selected formatting options and then used to format numbers.
+The :class:`Formatter` object is initialized and configured using a :class:`FormatOptions` object which contains the formatting settings.
-See :ref:`formatting_options` for more details about the available options.
+The :class:`FormatOptions` object is then called with number and returns a corresponding formatted string.
+Note that global default options are used to populate unfilled options at formatting time.

 >>> from sciform import Formatter, RoundMode, GroupingSeparator, ExpMode
 >>> sform = Formatter(round_mode=RoundMode.PREC,